tpaschalis/patron/docs/Architecture.md

 }
 ```

-The above API gives the `Service` the ability to start and gracefully shutdown a `component` via context cancellation.
+This allows a `Service` to start and then gracefully shutdown a `Component` via context cancellation.
 The framework distinguishes between two types of components:

 - synchronous, which are components that follow the request/response pattern and